Azure-Samples/customer-car-reviews/src/spa/README.md

 ```
 Then open your browser and go to `http://127.0.0.1:4200`. **NOTE**: This is NOT `localhost` because of [the issue of webpack with Angular CLI](https://github.com/webpack/webpack-dev-server/issues/416).

-`ng serve` create `dev` environment that uses `environment.ts`.
+`ng serve` creates a `dev` environment that uses `environment.ts`.
 If you want to boot `prod` environment that uses `environment.prod.ts` you can use this

 ```
 $ ng serve --environment prod
 ```

-> Note: if you have `Cannot read property 'length' of undefined` error, you might have forgotten to create `enviornment.ts` or `environment.prod.ts`.
+> Note: if you run into `Cannot read property 'length' of undefined` error, you might have forgotten to create `enviornment.ts` or `environment.prod.ts`.

 ## Build

 Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
+The build artifacts will be stored in the `dist` directory.
 Use the `-prod` flag for a production build before uploading to Azure.
 The blob storage and proxy base href is `/web/` so  build your app like this:

 ```
 $ ng b -prod --base-href /web/